sanying123/documentation/using-ocular/installation.md

 bash ./install.sh
 ```

-The install script will:
+The install script:

-* ask you where you want to install it to (defaults to `~/bin/ocular`)
+* asks you where to install ShiftLeft Ocular (defaults to `~/bin/ocular`).
-* check if there is an existing installation and offer to delete it
+* checks if there is an existing installation, and if so, offers to delete it.
-* unpack the ShiftLeft dynamic policy to `~/.shiftleft/policy/dynamic` and offer to delete it, if it already exists
+* unpacks the ShiftLeft dynamic policy to `~/.shiftleft/policy/dynamic`, and if it already exists, offers to delete it.
-* unpack the ShiftLeft static policy to `~/.shiftleft/policy/static` and offer to delete it, if it already exists.
+* unpacks the ShiftLeft static policy to `~/.shiftleft/policy/static`, and if it already exists, offers to delete it.

-* not touch anything outside these directories (installation and policy)
+**Note**: Do not make any changes outside the installation and policy directories.

-# Additional configuration to deal with large projects
+# Additional Configuration for Large Projects

-Code analysis can require lots of memory, and unfortunately, the Java virtual machine does not pick up the available amount of memory by itself.
-While tuning Java memory usage is a discipline in its own right, it is usually sufficient to specify the maximum available amount of heap memory via the Java virtual machine's `-Xmx` flag.
+Code analysis can require lots of memory, and unfortunately, the JVM does not pick up the available amount of memory by itself.
+While tuning Java memory usage is a discipline in its own right, it is usually sufficient to specify the maximum available amount of heap memory using the JVM's `-Xmx` flag.
 The easiest way to achieve this globally is by setting the environment variable `_JAVA_OPTS` as follows:

 ```bash
 export _JAVA_OPTS="-Xmx$NG"